mathjax/MathJax-docs/api/inputjax.rst

     :Parameters:
         - **script**  --- the ``<script>`` element to be translated
-        - **state** --- a structure containing information about the current proccessing state of the mathematics (internal use)
     :Returns: the `element jax` resulting from the translation

 ..
 Method:: Register(mimetype)